Do greyhounds make good pets?

 Yes!
 Greyhounds make great pets.
 They are gentle, good natured, low maintenance, require less exercise than people think and are very clean.
 They have very little odour and shed minimally.
-They have few genetic health issues and they are not pre-disposed to the same health problems as dogs of a similar size to them.
 Greyhounds are very affectionate by nature, love cuddles and attention.
 They are also very quiet and rarely bark

 Greyhounds As Pets’ staff have extensive experience in working with Greyhounds both behaviourally and medically.
 We have a passion for the breed and for further educating the public on what wonderful pets they make and ensuring we place greyhounds in the right homes.

-The greyhounds that come through our program have been behaviourally assessed for suitability as a pet and have undergone a minimum six weeks of foster care .
+The greyhounds that come through our program have been behaviourally assessed for suitability as a pet and have often also undergone a six weeks of foster care .
 In addition to this, our greyhounds are vet-checked, vaccinated, microchipped, desexed, intestinally wormed, heart-wormed and lifetime registered with council.

 Our staff are more than happy to provide ongoing support for foster carers and adopters throughout the dog’s life.

 What does the process of adopting a Greyhound involve?

 Simply click the Apply Now button on the right to complete the Application Form.

 The Greyhounds As Pets team will then contact you within two business days to confirm the status of your application.
 Following the approval of your application we can arrange for you to meet prospective matches , usually at our Central Coast or Western Sydney facilities or at a convenient place for the specific greyhound’s foster carer.